Harnessing Data Augmentation to Quantify Uncertainty in the Early Estimation of Single-Photon Source Quality: Discussion

 \section{Discussion}

-One of the primary motivators of this work is the publication of a MAP method for SPS quality estimation~\cite{coad20}.
-Its abstract states that ``it is possible to reconstruct time-dependent data using a small number of detected photons, allowing for fast estimates in under a minute and providing a one-to-two order of magnitude speed-up in data acquisition time''.
+One of the primary motivators of this work is the publication of a MAP method for SPS quality estimation~\cite{coad20} that promised up to two orders of magnitude shorter data acquisition times.
 Such a claim is understandably alluring to experimentalists, as performing statistical measurements on quantum emitters is resource expensive and time consuming.

 Unfortunately, this statement must be interpreted carefully.
 First of all, experimental context matters.
-The MAP paper presents results for a ``CdSe/CdS core/shell quantum dot driven by periodic picosecond laser pulses''.
-Details for reproducibility are scarce, with most results pertinent to this work needing to be inferred from Fig.~2 in that paper.
-For instance, the laser pulses appear to have a period of $1$ \si{\us}, as opposed to the $12.5$ ns in this work.
+For instance, the laser pulses in the MAP publication~\cite{coad20} appear to have a period of $1$ \si{\us}, as opposed to the $12.5$ ns in this work.
 This detail means that sequential peaks in the data are well separated and distinct; inaccuracies in fitting the decay factor $\gamma_p$ are unlikely to affect confidence in $g$ as much as they do for the compressed comb structures in this work.

 Admittedly, a reduced frequency of excitation pulses does decrease the number of photons detected within a delay window of interest, so there is a trade-off.
 Indeed, in the case of many practical applications, it is appealing to drive the SPS as often as possible to maximise the single-photon generation rate.
 Hence, assessing SPS quality under regimes of higher-frequency excitation retains its appeal.
 Of course, there is a fundamental limit here, in that the SPS cannot be excited until it has time to relax; the spontaneous-emission lifetime for the FI-SEQUR system is around one to two nanoseconds, and the peaks cannot be brought closer to each other than that.
 However, if decay factor $\gamma_p$ could be confidently fitted by a quick supplementary experiment, e.g.~involving distinct excitation pulses, then perhaps overlapping peaks would no longer be a major factor of uncertainty, enabling many more valuable observations in the same amount of time without any of the drawbacks.